Archibald Maule Ramsay

-Captain Archibald Henry Maule Ramsay (4 May 1894 – 11 March 1955) was a British Army officer who later went into politics as a Scottish Unionist Member of Parliament (MP).
+Archibald Henry Maule Ramsay (4 May 1894 – 11 March 1955) was a British Army officer who later went into politics as a Scottish Unionist Member of Parliament (MP).
 From the late 1930s, he developed increasingly strident antisemitic views.
 In 1940, after his involvement with a suspected spy at the United States embassy, he became the only British MP to be interned under Defence Regulation 18B.

+In 1939, Ramsay formed the explicitly pro-Nazi Right Club, intending to unify far-right extremists across Britain.
+According to reports by MI5, he was plotting a fascist coup, intended to take place if and when German troops landed on British soil.
+In furtherance of this plan, he placed informants within the police, the Ministry of Economic Warfare, Air Ministry censorship branch, and Churchill's War Cabinet.

 Family and early life

-Ramsay was from a Scottish aristocratic family; his grandfather was Sir Henry Ramsay, younger brother of George Ramsay, 12th Earl of Dalhousie.
-He attended Eton College and the Royal Military College, Sandhurst, joining the Coldstream Guards in 1913.
-After the outbreak of World War I, he served in France for two years.
-He received a severe head injury before being invalided out and transferred to the War Office in London.
-Here he met and married on 30 April 1917 Lady Ninian Crichton-Stuart, née Hon.
-Ismay Preston, daughter of Viscount Gormanston and widow of Lord Ninian Crichton-Stuart MP, who had been killed on active service in the war.
+Ramsay was from a Scottish aristocratic family; his grandfather was Sir Henry Ramsay, a younger brother of George Ramsay, 12th Earl of Dalhousie.
+He was educated at Eton College and the Royal Military College, Sandhurst, then in September 1913 was commissioned into the Coldstream Guards.
+After the outbreak of the First World War, Ramsey served in France for two years, then received a severe head injury and transferred to the War Office in London.
+Here he met and on 30 April 1917 married Lady Ismay Crichton-Stuart, the only daughter of Jenico Preston, 14th Viscount Gormanston and widow of Lord Ninian Crichton-Stuart MP, who had been killed on active service in 1915.
 His wife was the mother of three surviving children.
 The couple later had four sons together; the eldest died on active service in 1943.

 As the war was coming to an end, Ramsay served at the British War Mission in Paris.
-He retired from the Army with the rank of captain in 1920.
-He spent the 1920s as a company director, near Arbroath, Angus, and became active in the Conservative Party.
+He was placed on the half-pay list "on account of ill-health, caused by wounds" in 1920 and retired from the Army in 1922 with the rank of captain.
+He spent the 1920s as a company director, near Arbroath, Angus, and became active in the Unionist Party.
 In the 1931 general election, Ramsay was elected as MP for Peebles and Southern Midlothian.
 He was not considered a potential candidate for high office; the most senior appointment he obtained was as a Government member of the Potato Marketing Board.
+Ramsay was regarded as a "gentleman politician" that was common in rural Scotland at the time, a scion of the Scottish aristocracy, a graduate of Eton and Sandhurst who had served in the British Army, and lived in a castle.
+Ramsay represented a rural constituency in the House of Commons, and almost all of his questions in the House of Commons prior to 1937 related to agricultural questions, especially Scottish agriculture.
+Ramsay was generally known as "Jock" instead of Archibald or "Archie", and was popular in his seat.